anassalamah/nlp-project/README.md

 thing_pronouns = ["it", "its", "who"]
 group_pronouns= ['they", "them", "their", theirs'])

+* [DONE] Take a question text block and identify all interesting words for the bag-of-words match (e.g. just throw out stopwords), return interesting words as a list.

+* [DONE] Take interesting word list, save as test/train_nostopwords.csv

 * [NICK] Take input (1) list of words and (2) wikipedia link guess -> open associated wikipeida article text file, return a SCORE for the article based on if the words from the list appear in the article.

 * [ANAS] Take input (1) list of words and (2) description text and domains, return a SCORE (?).

-* [DONE] Take a question text block and identify all interesting words for the bag-of-words match (e.g. just throw out stopwords), return interesting words as a list.

-* [NICK] Take interesting word list, save as questions_nostopwords.csv

 * [NICK] Write python script to evaluate our performance on test cases, produce report on how we are failing.